-As of June 30, 2018, 30 annual reports were due from applicants for the 2017 calendar year for the department to review.
-At June 30, 2018, 8 reports had been received, 7 were extended additional reporting time by the department, and 15 had not responded to the department's request.
-Of the 8 received, 3 were only required to provide narrative reports as they did not qualify in the current reporting period for a credit and 5 were full reports.
-Based on the testing procedures performed, the applicants whose annual reporting was received were in compliance with the requirements as outlined by Idaho Code 67-4737 through 67-4744.
-The department appears to be following proper procedure with regards to these applicants and may deny the credit if the reports are not timely received.
+As of June 30, 2019, 31 annual reports were due from approved applicants for the 2018 calendar year for the department to review.
+At June 30, 2019, 12 reports had been received, 1 decided not to do business in Idaho, 10 were extended additional reporting time by the department, and 8 had not responded to the department's request.
+Of the 12 received, 6 were only required to provide narrative reports as they did not qualify in the current reporting period for a credit and 6 were complete reports.
+As of June 30, 2019, no tax credit authorizations had been issued for this period and therefore the reports will be tested is subsequent periods.